Ten Years After: Formation: 1962–1966

 The band's core formed in late 1960 as Ivan Jay and the Jaycats.
 After several years of local success in the Nottingham/Mansfield area, they changed their name to the Jaybirds in 1962, and later to Ivan Jay and the Jaymen.
 Ivan Jay sang lead vocals from late 1960 to 1962 and was joined by Ric Lee in August 1965, replacing drummer Dave Quickmire who had replaced Pete Evans in 1962.
 Roy Cooper played rhythm guitar and sang from 1960 to 1962.
 The Jaybirds moved to London to back the Ivy League in 1966.

 Chick Churchill joined the group as keyboard player in 1966.
 That November, the quartet signed a manager, Chris Wright, and changed their name to Blues Trip.
 Using the name Blues Yard they played one show at the Marquee Club supporting the Bonzo Dog Doo-Dah Band.
 Alvin Lee and Leo Lyons again changed their name in 1966 to Ten Years After – in honour of Elvis Presley, one of Lee's idols.
-(This was ten years after Presley's successful year, 1956).
+(This was ten years after Presley's breakout year, 1956.)
 Some sources claim that the name was pulled by Leo Lyons from a magazine, advertising a book, Suez Ten Years After (referring to the Suez Crisis).